Television & New Media is an international journal showcasing key intellectual developments in television and new media studies.

 10. All in-text citations are represented in the reference list; all references should have a corresponding citation in-text.

-11. Authors must follow the Author-Date referencing format outlined in the Chicago Manual of Style, 16th Edition.
+11. Authors must follow the Author-Date referencing format outlined in the most recent edition of the Chicago Manual of Style.
 A quick reference is available at http://www.chicagomanualofstyle.org/tools_citationguide.html.

 12. Artwork submission guidelines must be met both in image quality and in terms of best practices for fair use.
 Artwork is high resolution (3MB or 300 dpi), publishable in black and white, and is submitted as separate JPG, JPEG, TIFF, or EPS documents, with a call-out in the main document for suggested location.
 Captions address the analytic value of the image to the author(s)’ argument.